NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   9. ` }`
   10. `}`
   11. `let someInstance: SomeBaseClass = SomeSubClass()`
-  12. `// someInstance is of type SomeBaseClass at compile time, but`
+  12. `// someInstance has a static type of SomeBaseClass at compile time, and`
-  13. `// someInstance is of type SomeSubClass at runtime`
+  13. `// it has a dynamc type of SomeSubClass at runtime`
   14. `someInstance.dynamicType.printClassName()`
   15. `// prints "SomeSubClass"`